kenatibm/MadridLabDocumentation/workbooks/Intro/README.md

 This lab requires the following tools :

-1. The **MFP** mfpdev Command Line Interface (CLI) to interact with the MobileFirst Platform, create projects, create adapters, deploy to the mfp server, and view the **MFP** console etc.
+1. The **MFP** mfpdev Command Line Interface (CLI) to interact with the MobileFirst Platform, create projects, create adapters, deploy to the MFF server, and view the **MFP** console etc.

 1. Choice of IDEs to edit code.
 Either choose the **Brackets IDE** or the **IntelliJ IDEA** IDE.